Nemure231/landing-page-3/README.md

 What are we going to do is updating the base code of Tailwindcss.
 Because the production css and the base of Tailwindcss source is different file.

-1. Update Base Tailwindcss
-2. Open your project folder with File Explorer.
+1. Open your project folder with File Explorer.
-3. If you noticed, there is a file named "package.json", if the file is exists, then you are in the right location.
+2. If you noticed, there is a file named "package.json", if the file is exists, then you are in the right location.
-4. Open the package.json with your Sublime Text 3/Visual Studio Code
+3. Open the package.json with your Sublime Text 3/Visual Studio Code
-5. In that package.json you will see the version of Tailwindcss, in the "devDependencies" line.
+4. In that package.json you will see the version of Tailwindcss, in the "devDependencies" line.
-6. Compare your Tailwindcss version with the current version on their website: https://tailwindcss.com/docs/installation, you can see the version on the navbar
+5. Compare your Tailwindcss version with the current version on their website: https://tailwindcss.com/docs/installation, you can see the version on the navbar
-7. If your version is smaller, then you need to update.
+6. If your version is smaller, then you need to update.
-8. Open your Command Prompt on your project location.
+7. Open your Command Prompt on your project location.
-9. Type "npm update".
+8. Type "npm update".
-10. The loading progress will apper on your Command Prompt, wait until is finish.
+9. The loading progress will apper on your Command Prompt, wait until is finish.
-11. And finally, you just updated your Base Tailwindcss.
+10. And finally, you just updated your Base Tailwindcss.

 ## Updateing Production Tailwindcss